Mandatory Reporting

 You cannot be held liable – in either a civil lawsuit or criminal case – or terminated from employment for reporting suspected child abuse or neglect “in good faith.”
 It will be presumed that you are acting in good faith.
 Any counter-argument must be disproved in court by showing that your behavior was “willful, wanton, AND malicious.”
 This requires both an “evil motive” – intent to harm, AND no factual basis to believe that the individual engaged in activities which would require the reporter to report.

-Each of these resources can help, but when in doubt, make a report!
+Each of these resources can help, but remember, when you believe the legal criteria to report are met, make the report!

 CONTACT